cliostechscribe/rh_owncloud_quickstart/docs/rh_oc_change_url_port.md

 ## Changing the Owncloud port

-Owncloud listens on the web server port (by default, port 80 for unsecure requrests, port 443 for secure requests).
+Owncloud listens on the web server port (by default, port 80 for unsecure requests, port 443 for secure requests).
 If you want Owncloud to listen on a different port, you must configure the port for the web server.

 To change the web server port on Apache: